 –Crow and Weasel, Barry Lopez, 1990

 Family stories, handed down.
 Oral history, brought alive through the telling of these stories.
 If you have ever wished you had some of these stories recorded, the voices of loved ones preserved, the library may be able to help, through both people and resources.
 Thanks to a grant from the Noble Foundation, the library now has equipment for videotaping conversations centered around local history and family stories.
 We call it the Fredericksburg Oral History Project.
-Volunteers have compelled a questionnaire to help guide the conversation, and are also ready to help with running the camera and the interview itself.
+Volunteers have compiled a questionnaire to help guide the conversation, and are also ready to help with running the camera and the interview itself.
 If you would like to preserve your family stories, or local history, please contact the library!